dkremez/profilizer/README.md

 end
 ```

-However, it is not handy in case you want more options of you just need to repeat this code many time in different application.
+However, it is not handy in case you want more options.
+What if you can do the following?

-Here is what is gem propose instead:

 ```ruby
 class A